-Your Guide to the Philadelphia Wine Region and the Brandywine Artisan Wine Trail
+Your Guide to Wine Tasting in Philadelphia & the Brandywine Artisan Wine Trail

 With geography, climate and growing conditions that mirror those of the Bordeaux Region in France, southeastern Pennsylvania – near Philadelphia – continues to emerge as a major force in America’s wine industry.
 In fact, Pennsylvania wines as a whole are making steady gains in quality, quantity and recognition.